 A couple years ago we went camping with another couple.
-We were sharing cooking responsibilities for the weekend to make it easier for everyone.
-We offered to make Sunday breakfast, and were excited about the menu: buttermilk blueberry pancakes, bacon, warm buttery maple syrup and pipping hot coffee.
-You have no idea how excited we were about this meal, it was sure to “wow” everyone not to mention filling our bellies with hot breakfast grub.
+We were sharing cooking responsibilities for the weekend, to help make it easier on everyone.
+We offered to make Sunday breakfast and were excited about the menu: pancakes using this really easy homemade cornmeal griddle pancake mix with blueberries to make it even more special.
+We also had bacon, warm buttery maple syrup, and piping hot coffee on the menu.
+You have no idea how excited we were about this meal, it was sure to please everyone not to mention filling our bellies with hot breakfast grub.

-Sleepy eyed, the next morning, we went to the car to get the bag of ingredients to start cooking.
+Sleepy-eyed, the next morning, we went to the car to get the bag of ingredients to start cooking.
 We had been talking about this meal the night before, and everyone was hungry.
-We could barely wait to start cooking and eating.
-It was odd as I reached for the hatch at the back of the car; it was slightly un-done.
+We could barely wait to start cooking as well as eating.
+It was odd as I reached for the hatch at the back of the car; it was slightly undone.
 Who got into the car late at night?
 As I put my hand into the bag, grabbing around for the mix, something did not feel right.
 Where was the mix?
 Did we really drink that much wine the night before that we did not remember where the breakfast goods went?
 Crap!
-Slowly as I looked down at the ground, I saw a trail of pancake mix going into the woods ……..
-Breakfast was not going to be happening as someone/something had already eaten breakfast.
+Slowly as I looked down at the ground, I saw a trail of pancake mix going into the woods.
+Breakfast was not going to be happening as someone or something had already eaten breakfast.

 Now you can stop buying that pre-made pancake mix and whip up a batch of this delicious mix to have on hand.
 It is simple to do, lighter on your wallet and delicious to eat.